-If the MN knows the IP address of the target WiMAX BS, it will send the SRC frame to the SRCF in the target WiMAX BS using TCP or UDP / IP transport.
+If the MN knows the IP address of the target WiMAX BS, it will send the SRC frame to the SR-MIHF in the target WiMAX BS using TCP or UDP / IP transport.

 If the MN does not know the IP address of the target WiMAX BS, it will need at least something, such as the link-layer address, to identify the target WiMAX BS.
-The SRC frame is first sent as the payload of a TCP or UDP / IP packet destined to the collocated Proxy GW/ASN-GW as described in Clause 11.4.3.
+The SRC frame is first sent as the payload of a TCP or UDP / IP packet destined to the collocated Proxy GW/ASN-GW as described in Section 12.
 The SRC frame contains information for the target WiMAX network to identify the target WiMAX BS.
 The co-located Proxy GW/ASN-GW will find out the IP address of the target WiMAX BS and use this address as the destination address of a TCP or UDP / IP packet containing the SRC frame as payload to forward to the target WiMAX BS.